Overview

 - I have other health conditions.
 How can I best manage these conditions together?

-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting for more information?
+- Is there any information that I can take home with me?
+What websites do you recommend?

 What to expect from your doctor

-Your health care provider is likely to ask you several questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your health care provider may ask:
+Your healthcare team usually asks you several questions.
+Being ready to answer them may save time to go over any points you want to spend more time on.
+Your healthcare team may ask:

 - Do your symptoms come and go, or do you have them all the time?